emberjs/website/source/guides/routing/query-params.md

     // for the first time, and we opt into refiring it upon
     // query param changes by setting `refreshModel:true` above.

-    // params has format of { category: 'someValueOrJustNull'' },
+    // params has format of { category: 'someValueOrJustNull' },
     // which we can just forward to the server. return this.store.findQuery('articles', params);
   }